My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 BLondie21.jpg

 The contribution of Debbie Harry must be acknowledged.
 Forever the iconic face of the band, whether they liked it or not, few acts have had as recognizable and enigmatic a lead singer.
-In rock n’ roll especially, few bands have had as capable and as striking a lead singer (it’s interesting she’s teamed up recently with others in that mold: Joan Jett, Cyndi Lauper, and Shirley Manson), adding a dimension to the band few others have had to their benefit.
+In rock n’ roll especially, few bands have had as capable and striking a lead singer (it’s interesting she’s teamed up recently with others in that mold: Joan Jett, Cyndi Lauper, and Shirley Manson), adding a dimension to the band few others have had to their benefit.
 It’s ironic that, as MTV took off, the band broke up.
 If there was ever a band set-up to capitalize on the shift to video it would have been Blondie, yet their heyday was entirely absent from that forum.
-There was the video album done for Eat to the Beat but otherwise they never capitalized on that medium.
+There was the video album done for Eat to the Beat, which was just ahead of its time, but otherwise they never capitalized on that medium.

 The originals: Stein, Harry, & Burke